MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/animatedvisualplayer_animationoptimization.md

 ## -examples

-If you have an animation that will start on click, you may want to initialize the property to `None` and set `AnimationOptimization` to 'Always' when the mouse enters this control, and back to `None` when mouse leaves to ensure that the animation starts immediately on click, but don't use up resources otherwise.
+If you have an animation that will start on click, you may want to initialize the property to `Resources` and set `AnimationOptimization` to 'Latency' when the mouse enters this control, and back to `Resources` when mouse leaves to ensure that the animation starts immediately on click, but don't use up resources otherwise.

 Setting the `AnimationOptimization` to `Latency` when the mouse enters the control will ensure that